 1 cup spinach, packed

-1 cup red kale, packed
+1 cup red or baby kale, packed

 1 cup walnuts

 1 cup pumpkin seeds

 1/2 cup chopped scallions, about 2 regular sized scallions

 1 teaspoon of salt, plus more to taste

 Note: I like to use my box grater for the beets, zucchini and carrots and my Cuisinart mini prep processor to work the spinach, kale and scallions separately from the walnuts and pumpkin seeds.
 It lends the burger a better texture than dumping it all in the processor together.

 Grate the zucchini on a box grater or in the food processor.
 Place into a strainer over a bowl and sprinkle with 1 teaspoon of salt.
 Mix it around and then let it sit for a while so the water releases.
 Press it down to get as much water out as possible.
 (Note: you can do this ahead of time and refrigerate or even freeze the grated zucchinis.)